graphdr/docxtools/README.md

 overview
 --------

-docxtools is a small collection of helper functions for using R markdown to create Word documents.
-These are particularly useful when working reproducibly with collaborators who work with Office software exclusively.
+docxtools is a small set of helper functions for using R Markdown to create documents in docx format, especially documents for use in a classroom or workshop setting.
+These are particularly useful when one tries to does one own's work reproducibly but has collaborators who work with Office software exclusively.

 -   `format_engr()` to apply engineering format to numbers
 -   `align_pander()` to print a table of numbers using pander